-4,550,000 Units Common Stock and Warrants
+5,000,000 Units Common Stock and Warrants

 This is an initial public offering of units of securities (the "Units) of Unicycive Therapeutics, Inc. No public market currently exists for our common stock.
-We anticipate that the initial public offering price per Unit will be between \$5.00 and \$6.00 per share.
+We are offering 5,000,000 Units at an initial public offering price of \$5.00 per Unit.

-Each Unit consists of (a) one share of our common stock and (b) four-fifth warrant (the "Warrants") to purchase one share of our common stock at an exercise price equal to [120% of initial public offering price per Unit], exercisable until the fifth anniversary of the issuance date, and subject to certain adjustment and cashless exercise provisions as described herein.
+Each Unit consists of (a) one share of our common stock and (b) four-fifth warrant (the "Warrants") to purchase one share of our common stock at an exercise price equal to \$6.00, exercisable until the fifth anniversary of the issuance date, and subject to certain adjustment and cashless exercise provisions as described herein.
 The shares of our common stock and the Warrants are immediately separable and will be issued separately, but will be purchased together in this offering.

-We have been approved to have our common stock listed on the Nasdaq Capital Market under the symbol "UNCY" upon our satisfaction of the exchange's initial listing criteria, including the completion of this offering.
-If we do not meet all of Nasdaq's initial listing criteria, we will not complete this offering.
+Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "UNCY."
 We do not intend to apply for any listing the Warrants on the Nasdaq Capital Market or any other securities exchange or nationally recognized trading system, and we do not expect a market to develop for the Warrants.